AnyFetch/developers.anyfetch.com/blueprint.md

             }

 ### Delete Provider [DELETE]
-Revokes a provider token and subsequently deletes linked documents.
+Revokes a provider token and subsequently delete linked documents.

 > * `401 Unauthorized`: you did not specify any credentials, or you are using a non-supported `Authorization` scheme
 > * `401 InvalidCredentials`: you did not specify a token, or your token is invalid / has been revoked.